ierdss/base-column-width/README.md

 ## Description

 Customize the column sizes of your base.
-You can only customize a base file.
 The columns you resized affect embedded bases.

-This uses a parser that I created to manipulate the contents of the base file.

-> You should make sure that each table view has a unique name when using this plugin
+> WARNING: You should make sure that each table view has a unique name when using this plugin

 ## Functions